MichaelABryant/vehicle-price-rec-app/README.md

 This file contains a function used in the app.py file to process the user input (i.e., create dummy variables and scale) so that the model can make a prediction.

-## Future work

-To improve the model and number of available vehicles, I will build a web scraper to collect more data.

 ## Resources

 1. [Kaggle: Vehicle dataset](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho)